victordremov/explore-ham-10000/README.md

 1) planning product development process that allows short iteration-feedback loop
 1) prototyping base solution to have enough data to discuss with dermatologists

+In my experience, understanding strategic goals and developing step by step approach on how to reach them gives much more results than concentrating on model building as a task in itself.
+I see modeling as a part of product development cycle: business goals - data gathering - modeling - evaluation - production.
+Modeling is very much dependant on such factors as: who will be users of the model -patients or doctors, what budget we have in the company, what is the optimal balance between quality of improved diagnostics and its cost, application methods - online or embedded into diagnostics systems, etc

-In my experience, developing stable course of actions gives much more results then concentrating on model building.
-The modeling is a part of business - data - modeling - evaluation - [where/how to use ~ deployment] ensemble.
-At the initial step the problem to be solve is very vague and so is where and how the model is to be used.
-So it is mostly a waste of time to fine-tune model when considering the problem will significantly change in weeks.
-It is much better to fine-tune the problem itself as this heavily impacts data preparation, modeling, evaluation and deployment.
+At the initial step the problem to be solved is very vague and so is where and how the model to be used.
+So it is mostly a waste of time to fine-tune the model considering the problem will most likely change significantly with time.
+It is much better to specify the problem itself as this heavily impacts data preparation, modeling, evaluation and deployment.

 ## Getting initial data understanding
 ### First look at the data: